 Since the inception of the NYU Center for Data Science (CDS) in 2013, we have developed two graduate programs.
 The first program was our Master of Science in Data Science and most recently, in Fall 2017, we accepted our inaugural class of PhD in Data Science students.
 As a result of this growth, we have developed an internal recruitment, placement, and networking initiative.
 This initiative includes company information sessions, career fairs, networking happy hours, amongst other types of events connecting students with employers.

-This event is for companies that have full-time jobs or internship opportunities available under the data science umbrella.
+This event is for companies that have full-time jobs or internship opportunities available under the data science umbrella for the current Master students studying at CDS.
 They are similar to job fairs but much smaller.
 We have about 5-8 companies that are currently recruiting come to CDS and have one-on-one conversations with our students.
 Students have a chance to hear about a company, its data science initiatives, and job openings

 - Senior Data Scientist